Hafengeburtstag – Hamburg Harbor’s Anniversary

 Hamburg’s port has been vital to the prosperity of the city throughout its history and it is still important today, providing trade links to the world.
 Local residents recognize the importance of the harbor area and each May the port is brought to life with a three-day celebration, known in German as Hafengeburtstag.
 It is, in fact, the world’s largest port celebration displaying a maritime extravaganza.

 The celebration marks the anniversary of the port, established on May 7, 1189.
+Emperor Friedrich Barbarossa issued a charter to the people of Hamburg, granting them exemption from duty for ships on the Elbe from the city to the North Sea.
 Since that date, people with ties to the city’s shipping industry have a long tradition of marking the occasion and date.
 What once began as a low-key event has grown into a great three-day festival, offering attractions and entertainment for the whole family.

-Whilst you are in the area, set aside some time to stroll the suburb of St. Pauli.
+While you are in the area, set aside some time to stroll the suburb of St. Pauli.
 This is an area where sailors traditionally went ashore for refreshments and to this day remains the bustling hub of the city’s nightlife.
-If you are thinking of travelling to the city in May or have an airport layover the Radisson Blu Hotel, Hamburg Airport offers excellent transport links to the city, taking just 20 minutes.
+If you are thinking of traveling to the city in May or have an airport layover, the Radisson Blu Airport Hotel in Hamburg offers excellent accommodation and is close to transport links into the city.